Ali-Rauf368/MultiTalent-Forum/README.md

 # Multitalent Forum

-## Overview

-Multitalent Forum provides users with interactive quizzes, thrilling games, and a shopping reward system.
-Users can engage in quizzes based on literature or general knowledge, play games like Guessing Number , Free fighting and Tic-Tac-Toe, and use accumulated prize money to shop for various items.

-## Features

-- **Quiz Section**
-  - Choose between Book-related or General Knowledge quizzes.
-  - Earn points based on correct answers.
-  - Win $200 if you score 70 points or more in a quiz.

-- **Guessing Number**
-  - Guess a number between 1 and 100 within three attempts.
-  - Win $200 for guessing correctly.

-- **Thrilling Games**
-  - Choose between a Fighting Game or Tic-Tac-Toe.
-  - Competitation between 2  players.
-  - Win $200 for winning a game.

-- **Shopping Cart**
-  - Use accumulated prize money to shop for various items.
-  - View total expenses, remaining prize money, and purchased items.

-## Technologies Used

-### Node.js
-- Node.js is used as the runtime environment for the application.
-- Enables handling of backend logic and console-based interactions.

-### chalk
-- chalk is used for styling terminal text with colors and formatting.
-- Enhances readability and user experience in console outputs.

-### prompt-sync
-- prompt-sync is used for synchronous prompting of user input in the console.
-- Simplifies handling of user responses within the program flow.

-### JavaScript (ES6+)
-- JavaScript is the primary programming language used throughout the application.
-- Supports business logic, data manipulation, and user interaction handling.
+Welcome to the **Multitalent Forum**!
+This project is a text-based interactive quiz and game platform implemented in JavaScript.
+It features various quiz categories, thrilling games, and a shopping experience for winners.

+## Menu Options

+Upon starting, you will be greeted with the main menu with the following options:

+- **1. Quiz**
+  - Choose between:
+    - Quiz Related to Books
+    - General Knowledge

+- **2. Guessing Number**
+  - Guess a number between 1 and 100 with up to 3 attempts.

+- **3. Thrilling Games**
+  - Choose between:
+    - Fighting Game
+    - Tic-Tac-Toe

+## Quiz

+You can participate in quizzes related to:

+- Books
+- General Knowledge

+Each correct answer earns you points, and accumulating 70 or more points grants you a prize.

+## Games

+### Guessing Number

+Try to guess a randomly generated number between 1 and 100 within 3 attempts.
+Correct guesses earn you a prize.

+### Guessing Letter

+Guess the missing letter in names of famous places.
+Get 7 correct guesses to win a prize.

+### Fighting Game

+Engage in a turn-based fighting game.
+Each fighter can perform moves with different impacts.
+The fighter whose power reaches zero loses.

+### Tic-Tac-Toe

+Play Tic-Tac-Toe on a customizable grid size.
+The first player to align three symbols in a row wins.

+## Shopping Cart

+After winning, you can spend your prize money on various items:

+- T-shirts
+- Jeans
+- Hats
+- Shirts
+- Shoes
+- Sandals

+## Technology Used

+- **Node.js**: JavaScript runtime used to execute the application.
+- **Chalk**: Library for styling terminal string outputs with colors.
+- **Prompt-sync**: Library for synchronous command-line input, allowing users to interact with the application in real-time.

+## Setup

+1. **Install Dependencies**: Run `npm install` to install the necessary packages (`chalk` and `prompt-sync`).
+2. **Run the Application**: Execute `node script.mjs` to start the interactive experience.

+## Note
 - One more thing , we use  mjs for ECMAScript Modules in Node.js signifies adoption of modern JavaScript practices and helps distinguish them from CommonJS modules.
 It's particularly useful for clarity and future compatibility as Node.js continues to evolve its support for ES Modules.
+## Contact

+For any questions or feedback, please contact alirauf368@gmail.com.

+Enjoy your time at the Multitalent Forum!

+# Viel Spass!